 5. Do I have a list of my assets?

 A list would be very helpful for your executors or attorneys in the event of your death or incapacity.
 It should include details of all accounts, policies and reference numbers, with approximate values.
-This will stop any assets being missed and make things easier for whoever is appointed to deal with your affairs.
+This will stop any assets from being missed and make things easier for whoever is appointed to deal with your affairs.

 In this age of technology, it can also be useful to discuss your digital assets with close family members.
 (See also the Guardian’s recent article “What happens to our data when we die”.)